Architectural integrity through architectural elements is the indelible mark of historic homes and landmarks.

 Built in 1907, this Greek Revival home with characteristic Ionic columns, porte-cochère, triangle pediment, and transom entry was once a jewel in the crown of our city history.

-The exterior and grounds showed the weathered look of sun and time- nothing paint and repair could not fix.
+Exterior and grounds showed the weathered look of sun and time- nothing paint and repair could not fix as the property was structurally sound and the architectural integrity intact.

 Neighbors who recall the elegance of what was and admirers of what could have been mourn the total loss of of property, history, and hope.

-It is a sad turn of events and an even sadder realization that original, historic, and one of a kind architectural elements were destroyed.
+It’s a sad turn of events and an even sadder realization that original, historic, and one of a kind architectural elements were destroyed.

 Dollars do not factor into the equation, there is no replacement value for the architectural integrity of this 105 year old home.